How the first Tokyo Olympics changed the face of Japan

 TOKYO: The 1964 summer Olympic Games were Japan's great return to the world stage after its defeat and destruction two decades earlier in World War II.

-The first Games ever held in Asia were also a chance to trumpet the rebuilding of post-war Tokyo and the country's emergence as a high-tech giant with the infrastructure to match.
+The first Olympic Games in Asia was also a chance to trumpet the rebuilding of post-war Tokyo and the country's emergence as a high-tech giant with the infrastructure to match.

 That included the first of its high-speed shinkansen "bullet trains" that would come to epitomise modern Japan.